djouallah/duckdb_fabric_demo/README.md

 ## 🔧 How to run Benchmarks

-download and run RunLoadTest notebook, it will download the data, create a new lakehouse, download the data, create a new semantic model and run the test
+download and run Benchmarks notebook, it will create a new lakehouse, download the data, create a new semantic model and run the test, store the results and run some analysis

 <img width="707" height="284" alt="image" src="https://github.com/user-attachments/assets/fc946768-f82b-46d0-82d9-aeab11d0103c" />